This page updated March 2014

 Telegraph relays use a small spring holding the armature, connected with thread to the adjuster.
 If yours is missing, click here to see the hook-up.

 Main line relays typically have 150 ohm coils.
-The coils are in the main telegraph line in series with the station key, and the contacts control the local low-resistance sounder circuit.
+The coils are in the main telegraph line in series with the station key, and the contacts control the local circuit.
+The local circuit consists of a series loop of the relay contacts, a battery (typically a 1.5 volt gravity cell), and a low-resistance sounder.

 #811BGT SEMCO main line relay.